lastweakness/rerun/README.md

  7. Modern with support for Wayland (including running apps as root under wayland)
  8. Comes with tips and a fix for possible issue faced.
  9. Uses multithreading to prevent conflicts and also to prevent freezes.
+ 10. Simple code with less than 200 lines. (master branch)

 Rerun's master branch is perfectly stable with no reasons to not use it.